 The globalists love that.

-That's why the average person is like a retarded jellyfish, because they are.
+That's why the average person is like a retarded jellyfish because they are.

-So, I mean, like, his whole thing about, like, I don't want money, I just want to stay in the fight, leads to an ad.
+I just want to stay in the fight leads to an ad.

-The iodine deficiency numbers that he's talking about are in developing countries and they're being fought by people like the UN.
+Like, the iodine deficiency numbers that he's talking about are in developing countries and they're being fought by people like the UN.

 The people who are the globalists that Alex hates are the people who are actively trying to solve the problem he's pretending exists largely in America.